BoyceLab/OHDSITrainTheTrainer/docs/modules/common_artifacts/environment-checklist-template.md

 ## Tips for Trainers
 - Keep setup **tool-agnostic** and **site-neutral**.
 Replace institutional URLs and connection details in your fork.
 - Encourage participants to complete setup **at least 48 hours before Week 1**.
 - Maintain a shared support document or Slack/Teams channel for troubleshooting access issues.
+- Include all **institutional contacts** and **approval workflows** in your local version for clarity.

 ---

 **Next:** Proceed to [Module 01 – Introduction to OHDSI](../modules/module-01-intro-ohdsi.md) once all environment checks are complete.